Touring Equipment

 We added this bag with a map holder on the top for the "navigator."
 The first time we tried it out was on a 80 mile organized ride.
 It was very nice having the map and directions handy since we were on unfamiliar roads.

-We have also discovered that this bag works great for around town as well.
 We carry all of our personal items in it (wallets, phones, sunglasses, etc.).
 When we stop for lunch or shopping, we just pop it off the bike and carry it with us using it's shoulder strap.
 I couldn't find a bag like this that was designed to fit on a recumbent.
 This is actually a handlebar bag for an upright bike, the "Cruiser" made by Detours.
 Most such bags were way too big for our needs.
 This one is just perfect.
 I did have to fabricate a way to mount it on our bike.

 Panniers